jazzband/django-push-notifications/README.rst

  - ``active`` (default True): A boolean that determines whether the device will be sent notifications.
  - ``user`` (optional): A foreign key to auth.User, if you wish to link the device to a specific user.
  - ``device_id`` (optional): A UUID for the device obtained from Android/iOS/Windows APIs, if you wish to uniquely identify it.
- - ``registration_id`` (required): The FCM registration id or the APNS token for the device.
+ - ``registration_id`` (required): The FCM/GCM registration id or the APNS token for the device.

 The app also implements an admin panel, through which you can test single and bulk notifications.
-Select one or more FCM, APNS or WNS devices and in the action dropdown, select "Send test message" or "Send test message in bulk", accordingly.
+Select one or more FCM/GCM, APNS or WNS devices and in the action dropdown, select "Send test message" or "Send test message in bulk", accordingly.
 Note that sending a non-bulk test message to more than one device will just iterate over the devices and send multiple single messages.